vaadin/npm-addon-template/README.md

 If the modules are published then the package should be noted in the component using the `@NpmPackage` annotation in addition to using `@JsModule` annotation.

 Starting the test/demo server:
-1. Run `mvn jetty:run`.
+1. Import the project to your IDE
+2. Launch the main method of TestApplication class
-2. Open http://localhost:8080 in the browser.
+3. Open http://localhost:8088 in the browser.

 ## Publishing to Vaadin Directory